Druckansicht der Internetadresse:

 Column 2 (“Area Expertise”) consists of six elective modules.
 The acquisition of area expertise forms the first part (three modules) of this column.
 Here, four different options are up for election: “Africa” (A), “Europe” (B), “Atlantic World & the Americas” (C), and “Trans and other areas” (D).
 We recommend students to choose either option A, B, or C right at the beginning of the program.
 If students do not wish to acquire area expertise by choosing three courses/seminars within the same focus area (A, B, or C), they are free to choose option D (“Trans- and other areas”), which also requires the successful completion of three courses/seminars.
 These courses (for option D) might contain a mixture of focus areas A, B, and C, but – depending upon the individual course program of each term/semester – may also be filled with courses focusing on, for example, Asian or Middle Eastern history, or on transnational/transregional historical entanglements.
 For each option, students will have to successfully complete three different courses/seminars which will focus on the history of the particular area(s) but may do so from different chronological points of view (ancient, medieval, premodern, modern, contemporary) and by scrutinizing different topics (for example, economic, social, cultural or religious phenomena).

 The acquisition of additional language skills forms the second part of this column (three modules).
 Depending upon the chosen area expertise, students will learn an accompanying language or intensify their preexisting language skills in three different language classes.
 The idea is to learn or refresh/intensify language skills which exceed the obligatory English and German skills according to the admission requirements of this program.
 Non-native speakers of German or English may choose one of the three courses to improve their preexisting English or German skills, respectively.
 Generally, the language(s) should be chosen according to the students’ fields of interest and enable them to read and analyze source materials in their original language.
-For “Africa” (A) this could be French or one of the African languages (Swahili, Hausa, Bambara for example); for “Europe” (B) this could be French, Italian, Spanish, Latin, Greek, Dutch, Polish, Czech.
+For “Africa” (A) this could be French or one of the African languages (Swahili, Wolof, Bambara for example); for “Europe” (B) this could be French, Italian, Spanish, Latin, Greek, Dutch, Polish, Czech.
 For “Atlantic World & Americas” (C) this could be Spanish, French, or Portuguese.
 For “Trans and other areas” (D) this could be Arabic, Turkish, Russian, Chinese, Japanese, or Korean.
 All language courses are provided by the UBT language center (“Sprachenzentrum”).
 Therefore, the specific course types and according methods of examination depend upon the specifications of the UBT language center (“Sprachenzentrum”).

 Column 3: Specialization (two modules)Hide